2021 Negev Dinner

 Denise and Ron Wexler

 Denise and Ron Wexler are long-time Londoners who have been entrenched in the city’s medical community.
 Having both attended medical school in the 1960s at The University of Western Ontario where they met, they moved to Toronto to complete their medical training and, by 1975, had married and returned to London with their young son.
-Here, they established their distinguished medical careers: Denise is a respected dermatologist who rrecently completed a term on the Board of the Ontario Medical Association; Ron is a retired anaesthesiologist at St. Joseph’s Hospital, former director of the Intensive Care Unit at University Hospital, and former president of the Ontario Medical Association.
+Here, they established their distinguished medical careers: Denise is a respected dermatologist who recently completed a term on the Board of the Ontario Medical Association; Ron is a retired anaesthesiologist at St. Joseph’s Hospital, former director of the Intensive Care Unit at University Hospital, and former president of the Ontario Medical Association.

 The Wexlers have also played an integral role in London’s Jewish community.
 As one of eighteen families in the London Jewish Family Association, a precursor to Temple Israel, they were one of the Temple’s founding families in 1985.
 Along with their sons Jason, James, and Jonathan, the latter two who were among the Temple’s early B’nai Mitzvah, Denise and Ron participated in its many religious, educational, and social events, with Ron also joining the Boards of the Temple and Restmount Cemetery.

 Denise and Ron are thrilled that their JNF project combines their passion for education with their commitment to Israeli youth.
-They are supporting they are supporting the Bervin JNF Canada House of Excellence in Sderot, a STEM after-school program that fosters academic success for high-school students living in under-served areas near the Gaza border.
+They are supporting the Bervin JNF Canada House of Excellence in Sderot, a STEM after-school program that fosters academic success for high-school students living in under-served areas near the Gaza border.

 Project (Bervin House)